 The CSU uses separate requirements and application filing dates in the admission of foreign students.
-Verification of English proficiency, financial resources, and academic performance are each important considerations for admission.
-More specific information for prospective students can be found at the International Student Services (Prospective students) website.
+Verification of English proficiency (see the section on the English Language Requirement for undergraduate applicants), financial resources, and academic performance are each important considerations for admission.
+More specific information for prospective students can be found at the International Student Services website.
 Your application and academic records from foreign institutions must be on file at least six months in advance of the desired admission date.
 If your records are not in English, they must be accompanied by certified word-for-word English translations.

 Other examinations, such as the Graduate Management Admission Test, the Miller Analogies Test, and the Graduate Record Examination, may also be required by a department as a condition of admission.

 If you have attended a recognized foreign institution and have received a degree deemed equivalent to the U.S. baccalaureate, you may apply for admission as a graduate student.
 Prior university-level preparation should be appropriate to your graduate degree objective, and superior undergraduate grades are essential.